Julia is a gamer, fanfiction writer and overall fan of anything remotely related to technology.

 I've had my fair share of run-ins with the local law enforcement in the beginning because I was over-confident with my meagre pickpocketing skills.
 This often cost me my hard "earned" items and money and resulted in a few trips to jail, which was not an ideal way to start the game.

 3. Don't Make a Separate Save Every Time You Save the Game

-Not only will you drown in saved game files, you'll increase the chances of corrupting your game and losing your progress.
-This especially applies for Xbox 360 players.
+Not only will you drown in saved game files, but you'll also increase the chances of corrupting your game and losing your progress.
+This especially applies to Xbox 360 players.

 4. Keep an Eye on Your Armor Rating